danielfarnbo/beerrater/README.md

 - Install MongoDB

-- Install mongoDB Node.js driver by running "npm install mongodb"
+- Install MongoDB Node.js driver by running "npm install mongodb"

 - Go to /beerrater dir and run "npm install" to install express and other stuff we need